-This amazing Pad Thai recipe is easy and approachable and can be made in under 30 minutes.
-It starts with fresh ingredients including rice noodles, chicken, shrimp, tofu, cilantro, bean sprouts, peanuts and scrambled eggs tossed in a delicious homemade pad thai sauce that is so good it tastes like it came from your favorite Thai restaurant.
+This amazing Pad Thai recipe is easy and comes together in under 30 minutes.
+It starts with fresh ingredients including rice noodles, chicken, shrimp, tofu, peanuts, scrambled eggs, and fresh vegetables all tossed together in a delicious homemade pad thai sauce.

 What is Pad Thai?

 Pad Thai is stir-fry dish made with rice noodles, shrimp, chicken, or tofu, peanuts, a scrambled egg and bean sprouts.
-The ingredients are sautéed together in a wok and tossed in a delicious pad thai sauce.
-It’s common street food in Thailand and one of the most popular menu items at Thai restaurants around the country.
+The ingredients are sautéed together in a wok and tossed in a delicious Pad Thai sauce.
+It’s a common street food in Thailand and one of the most popular menu items at Thai restaurants around the country.

 Traditional pad thai sauce includes fish sauce, vinegar, sugar and tamarind paste.
 Tamarind paste is not easily found at a regular grocery stores so I substituted rice vinegar.
 If you would like to use tamarind paste, substitute about 2 Tablespoons in place of the rice vinegar in this recipe.
 I also added a big scoop of peanut butter to my sauce, because I think it gives the whole dish an added creaminess and boost of flavor that I love.